Bulk loading data to Azure SQL

 You can see that all the records from the text file are imported into the table in my Azure SQL database.

-Thus, you might have learned how you can bulk load data into an Azure SQL database using the BCP utility.
+Thus, you might have learned how to use the BCP utility to bulk load data into an Azure SQL database.

 Also, read: How to rename a database in Azure SQL